Arcxm/bfdb/COMMANDS.md

 ## print

-The print command prints the contents of a cell.
+The print command prints the contents of a cell and displays the character if it is printable.
 The index of the cell can be specified by a parameter that defaults to the cell to which the data pointer is currently pointing.

 ### Without argument